 You can use digital stimulation to trigger a bowel movement:

-Strengthening the tone of the rectal muscles may help achieve some degree of bowel control in people who have an incompetent rectal sphincter.
-Kegel exercises strengthen pelvic and rectal muscle tone.
+Exercises to strengthen the rectal muscles may help with bowel control in people who have an incompetent rectal sphincter.
+Kegel exercises that strengthen pelvic and rectal muscle tone can be used for this.
 These exercises were first developed to control incontinence in women after childbirth.

 Fecal incontinence exercises

 Camilleri M. Disorders of gastrointestinal motility.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 138.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 138.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.